harshitkohli1997/Realtime-Whiteboard/README.md

 # whiteboard
-This is a lightweight NodeJS collaborative Whiteboard/Sketchboard witch can easily be customized...
+This is a lightweight NodeJS collaborative Whiteboard/Sketchboard with real time chat feature which can easily be customized...

 ## Some Features